ournetworks/ournetworks.ca/code-of-conduct.md

 In order to reduce obstacles to participation, we have adopted an explicitly-documented code to communicate our expectations for conduct at the event.

+For Our Networks 2047 we encourage you to read our participation guide, [Speculating Together with Care](https://2047.ournetworks.ca/2047:Speculating_Together_With_Care), which supplements this code of conduct.

 ## Expected behaviour
 {:.authentic-condensed-60}